Memory usage in the 32-bit edition of Excel 2013 and 2016

 - Change your workbook to streamline areas that use memory unnecessarily.
 For suggested changes, see How to clean up an Excel 2013 workbook so that it uses less memory.

 32-bit Excel 2016 will be enabled for Large Address Aware with update May 4, 2016 build number 16.0.6868.2060 for the O365 Current Channel subscribers.
-For more information on Large Address Aware Update click here.
+For more information, see Large Address Aware capability change for Excel.

 You can use Process Explorer to check whether you are approaching the 2-GB limit in Excel.
 Consider anything over 1.75 GB as a maximum for the 32-bit edition of Excel.
 The column to focus is not there by default and can be added by Choosing View> Select Columns> Process Memory tab and clicking on Virtual Size.

-Before moving to a 64-bit version of Office, please review the information at this link:
+Before moving to a 64-bit version of Office, see 64-bit editions of Office 2013.